-Explore the best trails near Thompson with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Thompson with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 off road driving

 This is hardly a trail in its own right.
 We hiked it in conjunction with the Delicate Arch trail, making it a nice "cool-down" walk to some well-preserved petroglyphs.
 Wolfe Ranch is just a few yards from the parking lot and is comprised of a couple clay brick huts and a small livestock arena.

 Like most of Arches NP this trail is very very crowded.
 Much of the trail is blocked by families trying to take pictures and scowl if you try to walk by them.
 While the views are great its hard to rate any higher due to the sheer number of people.

 Good place to drive in to and look at some petroglyphs.
 Not a hike tho.
 Its sectioned off so you can only walk around so much.